Illustration of the U.S. Capital building

 Immediately following the June 24, 2022, decision, politicians assured us that their post-Roe plans included supporting women and children.
 Sen. Bill Cassidy (R-La.) said “Being pro-life means being pro-mothers, pro-babies, and pro-healthy futures,” while Mississippi Gov. Tate Reeves said he was “enthusiastically prepared to take on the challenges ahead and to take every step necessary to support mothers and children.”
 The Tennessee House Republican Caucus declared their “unwavering commitment to fight for families.”

 Having spent decades working to overturn Roe v.
 Wade, have anti-abortion politicians delivered on their promises to support families one year after their judicial triumph?
-Spoiler alert: the answer is no.
+Spoiler alert: The answer is no.

 Originally published in The Hill.